Yemassee in Hampton County, South Carolina — The American South (South Atlantic)

 Gray strands of hanging Spanish Moss (which is an epiphyte and not a paracite), and Resurrection Fern which grows along the tops of the main branches, and looks dead when dry - but comes green again after a rain.

 Location.
 32° 37.904′ N, 80° 52.323′ W. Marker is in Yemassee, South Carolina, in Hampton County.
 Marker can be reached from the intersection of Lowcountry Lane and Kings Highway (U.S. 17).
+Located on the Visitors Center/Frampton Plantation House property under the Live Oak Tree.
 Touch for map.
-Located on the Visitors Center/Frampton Plantation House property under the Live Oak Tree.
 Marker is at or near this postal address: 1 Lowcountry Lane, Yemassee SC 29945, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 6 miles of this marker, measured as the crow flies. " The Frampton Line " (here, next to this marker); The Battle of Pocotaligo (approx. ¼ mile away); General Robert E. Lee (approx. 0.3 miles away); The Frampton Lines (approx. 0.6 miles away); Battle of Coosawhatchie (approx. 4.4 miles away); Coosawhatchie (approx. 4.4 miles away); Sheldon Union Academy (approx. 4.4 miles away); Prince William's Parish Church (approx. 5.4 miles away).
+At least 8 other markers are within 6 miles of this marker, measured as the crow flies. " The Frampton Line " (here, next to this marker); The Battle of Pocotaligo (approx. ¼ mile away); General Robert E. Lee The Frampton Lines / John Edward Frampton House (approx. 0.6 miles away); Battle of Coosawhatchie (approx. 4.4 miles away); Coosawhatchie (approx. 4.4 miles away); Sheldon Union Academy (approx. 4.4 miles away); Prince William's Parish Church (approx. 5.4 miles away).

 Also see . . .
 Frampton Plantation House.
 (Submitted on November 10, 2015.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on October 30, 2015, by Sandra Hughes of Killen, Usa.
-This page has been viewed 304 times since then and 44 times this year.
+It was originally submitted on October 30, 2015, by Sandra Hughes Tidwell of Killen, Alabama, USA.
+This page has been viewed 441 times since then and 15 times this year.
 Last updated on November 10, 2015, by Keith S Smith of West Chester, Pennsylvania.
-Photos: 1, 2, 3. submitted on October 30, 2015, by Sandra Hughes of Killen, Usa. • Bill Pfingsten was the editor who published this page.
+Photos: 1, 2, 3. submitted on October 30, 2015, by Sandra Hughes Tidwell of Killen, Alabama, USA. • Bill Pfingsten was the editor who published this page.